ABOUT THE TEAM

 Jean-Marie LeclercM.D., F.R.C.P.C.

 Catherine Litalien is the Medical and Scientific Director and one of the founders of the Goodman Pediatric Formulations Centre.
 Using her experience as a pediatric critical care specialist for 16 years, and now, as an academic pediatrician, she understands the need for pediatric formulations and the challenges that compounding brings.
 With a vision to bringing more child-friendly medicines for children, Dr. Litalien brought together a team and found the initial financing for the Goodman Pediatric Formulations Centre, which opened in February 2016.
 Dr. Litalien is also an Associate Professor in the Department of Pediatrics and an Accredited Member in the Department of Pharmacology at the Université de Montréal, and the Medical Director of the Clinical Pharmacology Unit at the CHU Sainte-Justine.
-More recently, she had the opportunity to act as an expert for the Council of Canadian Academies on the Expert Panel on Therapeutic Products for Infants, Children, and Youth that published a report in 2014 entitled Improving Medicines for Children in Canada and is an author on the Centre’s recent policy paper on Pharmacare in Canada: The Paediatric Perspective.
+More recently, she had the opportunity to act as an expert for the Council of Canadian Academies on the Expert Panel on Therapeutic Products for Infants, Children, and Youth that published a report in 2014 entitled Improving Medicines for Children in Canada.

 Catherine LitalienM.D., F.R.C.P.C.